A Fokker-Planck Framework for Control of Epidemics: Computational methods

 For statement (b), we rearrange \eqref{eq:decreaseJ} to read whereupon we have the telescoping partial sum Taking $K\to\infty$ shows that the infinite series converges, so the summands must tend to zero, achieving (b). \end{proof}

 In particular, this shows that in algorithm~\ref{algSQHmethod}, if one chooses $\eps = \mu$, then for any tolerance $\kappa>0$, the convergence criterion $\tau < \kappa$ will be reached in finitely many steps.
-Further, the Lipschitz continuity of the control-to-state map derived in lemma~\ref{lem:strongstrong} shows that $\|f^{k+1}-f^k\|_{L^2(Q)}$ (and indeed stronger norms) will also tend to zero.
+Further, the Lipschitz continuity of the control-to-state map derived in lemma~\ref{lem:strongstrong} shows that $\|f^{k+1}-f^k\|_{L^2(Q)}$ will also tend to zero.